Pioneer92a/TodoItemsApi_V2/README.md

 Notes:

+1. 'npm start' -> default express port 3000
+   'npm start 4000' -> assign port '4000' to express server or whichever you specify

-1. Prisma automatically makes a lazy connection with the data source upon first query.
+2. Prisma automatically makes a lazy connection with the data source upon first query.
    No connect command required

+3. 'seed.ts' in the infrastructure layer provides seed data.
+It is automatically executed in case of 'npx prisma migrate reset'.
+   To execute it manually, use 'npx prisma db seed'

 User Routes cleared: